 The Health Center will be a new, 123,565 square foot state of the art health care facility to be owned and operated by TCRHCC pursuant to its Compact with IHS.
 The Health Center will provide Primary Care, Specialty Care, Tele-Medicine, Diabetes, Dental, Diagnostic Imaging, Pharmacy Services, Emergency Medical Services, Laboratory, Alcohol/Substance Abuse, Dietary and other Services to Navajo Tribal Members and other eligible Native Americans in TCRHCC's Service area.
 The Health Center is being funded by the IHS pursuant to a Title V Construction Project Agreement between TCRHCC and IHS.
-Staff housing under the proposed lease will be for approximately 92 units.
+Staff Housing under this Lease application will be for approximately 92 units.
+The sewage lagoon will support the Health